GeorgeVaughan/react-barebones-calendar/README.md

 ## Examples

-View all the example code on GitHub: [src/examples/](https://github.com/GeorgeVaughan/react-barebones-calendar/tree/master/src/examples)
+View all the example code in: [src/examples/](https://github.com/GeorgeVaughan/react-barebones-calendar/tree/master/src/examples)

 The basic example is displayed below: